 It should be noted that opportunities for enhanced transitions are available for children as required.

 Liaison with Local Schools

-Our school maintains close links with Dunoon Grammar School and other primary schools within the local area.
+Strachur Primary: Our school maintains close links with other primary schools within our local geographical area and our link secondary school, which is Dunoon Grammar School.